-There are still four pre-booked DOC beds available on this trip.
+There are still two pre-booked DOC beds available on this trip.
 If you haven't been to the Kaimais before this is a good chance!

 Waitawheta Hut via Waiorongomai Valley Pylon Track

 Duration: 2 days: Saturday 13th to Sunday -14th February 2021